Daethos/Arena/README.md

 # Screenshot(s) of How to Begin
 ## At the starting of the game, you'll be given a choice of how you wish to enter the duel.
 ![Game Start](https://i.imgur.com/oZ7SvCH.png)
-## If you wish to create your character via selection, choosing weapons, shields, and armor:
+## If you wish to create your character via selection, you will be prompted with choosing weapons, shields, and armor:
 ![armor](https://i.imgur.com/ULodTUl.png)
 ## From here, combat will begin, presenting your last opponent of the tournament:
 ![begin](https://i.imgur.com/KBvDBgP.png)<br/><br/>